 Sita and Rama as the Dual Cosmic Powers

-Trying to understand Rama and Sita in human terms reflects a limited perception and bondage to Maya.
-This does not mean that Rama and Sita had no human existence, but as the manifestation of a transcendent reality.
+Trying to understand Rama and Sita in human terms reflects a limited perception and bondage to Maya, the realm of outer appearances.
+This does not mean that Rama and Sita had no human existence, but as manifestations of a transcendent reality.
 Rama as an avatar represents our highest spiritual potential.

 Rama and Sita are not merely two separate individuals.
 Sita is Rama’s feminine reflection.
 Rama is Sita’s power of action.
 Their physical manifestation reflects a deeper unity between the two.
 They are like the Sun and Moon, fire and water, earth and sky, consciousness and bliss.
 Their energies are all pervasive within and without, a universal metaphor.

 Yet Rama and Sita do have an historical aspect in the ancient solar dynasty of kings and sages.
 Rama and Sita are part of the history and culture of India and Asia, now extending to the entire world.
 The real question behind the Ramayana is not whether monkeys could speak or if Rama and Sita are politically correct by today’s opinions, but how we can live a higher truth.
 Valmiki in the Ramayana is asking us to awaken a poetic and yogic insight, much like the Vedic rishis, but through a portrayal that appeals to young and old alike.

 The Ramayana revolves around Sita.
 Who is Sita?
 Sita is born of a furrow in the ground.
 She is one of the ayoni-jas or those not born of the womb.
 She is discovered by King Janaka during his yearly ceremonial plowing of the fields.
 Yet King Janaka is not a mere ordinary king either.
 He was the greatest philosopher king of ancient India, equal to the rishis.
 The Upanishads contain his profound dialogues with the sage Yajnavalkya.